fatihemreyildiz/DataMiningFinalProject/README.md

 ## Language, version, and main file
 - `python >= 3.8.5`
 - final.py
-- We used .venv for the environment, you can find environments setup codes down below.
+- We used Virtual Environment for the environment, you can find environments setup codes below.

 ## Project Development Environment Setup